checkmarx-ts/terraform-aws-cxone/README.md

 # TF Destroy

-Before run `terraform destroy` is recommended to uninstall the HELM Charts:
+If you already installed the CxOne solution using Kots, before running `terraform destroy` it is recommended to uninstall the following HELM chart:
-- operator-helm-chart (helm uninstall operator-helm-chart -n NAMESPACE)
-- ast-platform (helm uninstall ast-platform -n NAMESPACE)
+- ast (helm uninstall ast -n ast)

 This is recommended to avoid leaving the load balancer created by the traefik service behind.